-Bench seating with baskets beneath will hide a multitude of sins and give you a spot to remove and store your shoes after a long day.
+Bench seating with baskets beneath will hide many sins and give you a spot to remove and store your shoes after a long day.
 Short on closet space?
 No problem.
 A simple row of wall pegs or a hall tree will organize the family’s coats, bags, dog leashes, and backpacks.

 Furnishing with a vintage table, writing desk, or console can provide a designated place for keys, mail, and other necessary items needed as you head off to work or school.
 Don’t forget to hang a stylish mirror on the wall for that final self-check.

 Step 5: Illuminate the Space

 Layer your lighting to set the tone.
-Whether you begin with recessed cans or track lighting, using multiple light fixtures will provide task, accent and general illumination.
+Whether you begin with recessed cans or track lighting, multiple light fixtures will provide task, accent, and general illumination.

 Most entries already have an overhead light source.
 Use this to your advantage.
-If your entry has a high ceiling, choose a classic drum pendant or a large chandelier to either accentuate or play down high ceilings.
+If your entry has a high ceiling, choose a classic drum pendant or a large chandelier to accentuate or play down high ceilings.

 For average height, ceilings get the same effect with a stylish flush or semi-flush mounted fixture.
 Add a subtle layer of accent illumination by including a single table or buffet lamp.
 Wall sconces offer a nifty lighting solution where space is at a premium.

 Step 6: Make Things Right Underfoot

 Hard surface flooring obviously makes the most sense for high-traffic areas.
 Low-maintenance flooring like ceramic tile, laminate, or even vinyl are great options in homes with little ones and pets.
-Regardless which type of flooring you decide upon you may want to soften things up a bit.
+Regardless of which type of flooring you decide upon, you may want to soften things up slightly.

 A functional entry rug at the front door will prevent dirt and water from tracking into the house.
 A fun runner will draw guests into your home.
-If you have a small entrance hall go big with a pattern to add character the space.
-Large area rugs not only warm up an expansive entry they also add color and contrast underfoot.
+If you have a small entrance hall go big with a pattern to add character to the space.
+Large area rugs not only warm up an expansive entry but also add color and contrast underfoot.

 Step 7: Bring in Your Personality